 The trial process includes several mini-trials, with the first hearing set to judge on the offence of enforced removal of people from the cities.
 “The BBC’s Guy De Launey in Phnom Penh says the defendants are old and frail, and concern that they might die has forced the tribunal to split the cases in the hope of gaining at least one conviction.
 But it is unclear how much the court will hear from the three accused.

-Leng Sary has already said he does not intend to testify.
+Leng Sary has said he does not intend to testify.
 Nuon Chea walked out of an earlier hearing.
 The only senior Khmer Rouge figure to be convicted so far is Kaing Guek Eav – better known as Comrade Duch.
 He was head of the notorious Tuol Sleng Prison – a torture facility where he presided over the torture and murder of thousands of people.”